The Generous Economy

 Pay attention, especially to people the system overlooks

 The post office conversation happened because I looked up from my phone.
 That sounds trivial.
 It is not.
-The old economy runs on distraction.
-It runs on keeping everyone too busy, too tired, and too absorbed in their screens to notice the person next to them.
+The old economy runs on distraction — keeping everyone too busy, too tired, and too absorbed to notice the person next to them.
 Attention is the precondition for everything the generous economy does.
 You cannot hand someone the map if you are not present enough to notice they are looking for it.
-Paying attention to people the system is designed to overlook is not a soft skill.
-It is a structural act of resistance.

 The old economy kept the map from the people who needed it most.
 The generous economy hands it over.
 That is the whole trade.
 And it begins exactly where you are, with exactly what you already know, and the next person in line.